 We also work alongside other schools in varying ways;

-• The school had developed its own system for “Assessing without Levels”, and we have adapted it to track children’s progress.
+- The school had developed its own assessment system and we have adapted it to track children’s progress.
 This was shared with local schools and is now being used in other schools across Worcestershire.
-We have achieved ‘Sharing Effective Practice’ Award for assessing without levels for WCC.
+We have achieved ‘Sharing Effective Practice’ Award for assessment for WCC.

-• The Deputy Head and EYFS leader has achieved Specialist Leader in Education status for Early Years, and has set up regular moderation and sharing effective practice events in school.
-Click here to attend CPD with us.
+- The Deputy Head and EYFS leader has achieved Specialist Leader in Education status for Early Years, and has set up regular moderation and sharing effective practice events in school.

-• Sara Date, our Curriculum Coordinator has recently achieved Specialist Leader in Education status for SMSC and curriculum and will support schools that are reorganising their curriculum.
+- Sara Date, our Curriculum Coordinator is a Specialist Leader in Education status for SMSC and curriculum and will support schools that are reorganising their curriculum.

-• We are an Ambassador School for Eco Schools and we are a mentor school for sustainability
+- We have been an Ambassador School for Eco Schools and we are a mentor school for sustainability

 We are always happy to share (and ‘steal’) ideas, resources and thinking.